 Selected transactions on which Mr. Gardner has advised include:

 - MBK Partners in multiple matters, including (1) as part of a consortium with Mr. Ray Zhang, The Crawford Group (parent company of the Enterprise, National and Alamo brands), Ctrip Investment Holdings and Ocean Link Partners, in the consortium's $1.75 billion (including debt) take-private of eHi Car Services Ltd., the second largest car rental company in China.
-The transaction was awarded M&A Deal of the Year at The Macallan Asian Legal Business Hong Kong Law Awards 2019, (2) the acquisition of a controlling stake in Wendu Education Group, the largest provider of National Graduate Entrance Examination tutoring services in China and (3) the acquisition of a controlling stake in Siyanli, the fifth largest high-end beauty spa and medical beauty service provider in China
+The transaction was awarded M&A Deal of the Year at the IFLR Asia-Pacific Awards 2020 and M&A Deal of the Year at The Macallan Asian Legal Business Hong Kong Law Awards 2019, (2) the acquisition of a controlling stake in Wendu Education Group, the largest provider of National Graduate Entrance Examination tutoring services in China and (3) the acquisition of a controlling stake in Siyanli, the fifth largest high-end beauty spa and medical beauty service provider in China

 - Advent International in the acquisition of a controlling interest in BioDuro, a global life sciences contract research and development organization (CRO) with operations in San Diego, Beijing and Shanghai